gialmisi/XLEMOO/docs/introduction.rst

 Below are a couple of suggestions for next steps from here:

 - An usage example of the XLEMOO framework is given in :ref:`Notebooks<notebooks>`.
-- Ideas on how to modify the framework are given in :ref:`Hacking<hacking>`.
+- How to use and start modifying the framework is briefly discussed in :ref:`Basic usage<hacking>`.
 - Steps to reproduce the numerical experimetns in [Misitano2023a]_ are presented in :ref:`Reproducibility<repro>`.
 - The :ref:`API documentation<apidocs>` provides more documentation on the specific parts of the code found in the framework.